gterrono/regex-parser/Project/Readme.txt

 It essentially allows for the user to use one of the top level functions for RegEx matching, which are
-i) Checking if matches exist (returnBool) ii) Returning all matches against the RegEx (returnMatches) iii) Returning only those matches that are within the extract constructor of the RegEx ('(' & ')')
+i) Checking if matches exist (returnBool) ii) Returning all matches against the RegEx (returnMatches) iii) Returning only those matches that are within the extract constructor of the RegEx ('(' & ')') (returnExtractions)

-It also allows a user to pretty print a RegEx expression as a string.

 Also runs all the unit tests.